 The algorithm is based on our personal profile stored in the servers of the providers which is collecting our previous likes and researches.
 It predicts what articles we would like to read, which songs we would like to listen to or what movies we would like to watch.
 It is a really good tool for enterprises to build products based on the users’ preferences, but it could be very toxic for information and public debate because it never lets you encounter your opposite way of thinking.
 If I am used to reading a particular source, then this will automatically be shown first at my feed, relegating the other content.

 Also, as sustained by Mantzarlis on Poynter, users choose what to read on the base of their values and vision of the world.
-So if I support a particular politician it is more probably that I would read the fact-checking about its adversaries, than on his or her assumptions.
+So if I support a particular politician it is probably that I would read the fact-checking about its adversaries, then on his or her assumptions.
 It was noticed that Trump supporters went on Factcheck.org more often after a Hilary Clinton affirmation and vice-versa.

-The main way we can break the filter bubble is to educate people to seek for the best sources and to be opened to listen to the opposite version of their thinkings, to be open to always think critically to what they read in an article.
+The main way we can break the filter bubble is to educate people to seek the best sources and to be opened to listen to the opposite version of their thinking, to be open to always think critically about what they read in an article.
 The other way could be to convince the providers to modify their algorithms to let people discover new and diversified content instead of enforcing what they still believe.
 Anyway, this route is harder in my opinion, because the principal goal of profiling is to sell more ads and products that best fit the right users.
 Why companies should renounce to their profit to seek objectives that are not theirs?!
-An option can be public regulation of the algorithms functioning to oblige content providers to modify them in a way that fits to these goals.
+An option can be public regulation of the algorithms functioning to oblige content providers to modify them in a way that fits these goals.

 Another way could be schools are the right place to educate on diversity and critical thinking, warning them about the mechanism of the bubble and how to improve their researches in order to get a wider specter of opinions.
 Though we should be aware of the danger of public discussion about fake news because the point is not to establish one truth because in many ways history taught us that there is not always one.
 Censorship risk is always around the corner.
 So the best way is to improve our information and it should not be to seek the truth but to keep information stick to the facts.
 Journalists can and should give us their interpretation, but they should not invent the news itself.